Time Zones in North Korea

 what is the dialing code for North Korea?

 The international dialing code for North Korea is +850.
-This is the country code used when placing international calls to North Korean numbers from abroad.
+When calling North Korea from another country, +850 is the country code used before the local number.

 what time zone does Pyongyang use?